jwettersten/clojure-lemma/README.md

 This lemma assumes an instance of the noam host server is installed and running.
 Follow the instructions at [noam-io](https://github.com/noam-io) to get started.

-This project requires the installation of java (currently only tested on 1.7 and higher) and clojure.
+This project also requires the installation of java (currently only tested on 1.7 and higher) and clojure (1.6.0).

 Check your current version and update as necessary:

     $ java -version

-The Leinengen clojure dependency management tool is being used to develop this lemma.
-You can learn more and install it from [Leinengen](http://leiningen.org/).
+The Leiningen clojure dependency management tool is being used to develop this lemma.
+You can learn more and install it from the [Leiningen site](http://leiningen.org/).

 ## Usage